- What Is Tonsillitis?

 Based on these observations, your doctor will opt for taking a throat swab and look for bacteria in it.
 The primary aim is to check if strep bacteria are present that cause strep throat to happen.

-The doctor looks inside your child’s mouth to see whether the tonsils are red and inflamed and whether there are white patches or pus on the tonsils.
-In case that is the scenario as observed in the bacteria culture, the doctor will go ahead and prescribe a dosage of antibiotics.
+For reddened, inflamed tonsils, or tonsils with white patches or pus, the doctor will go ahead and prescribe a dosage of antibiotics.
 Most doctors get that done anyway if they suspect strep to be present.
 A complete uninterrupted course of antibiotics that stretches beyond a week is absolutely necessary to completely remove the infected bacteria.
 Improvement might be visible in the initial days itself, but that does not mean that the bacteria have been eliminated.
 In case antibiotics bring no relief, then the infection is termed to be viral.

 Throughout this period, it is important for your child to get as much rest as possible and stay at home for his own benefit and to avoid spreading the infection to others.